| Caranthir had identified forty

 "Now," said Aragorn, "before we begin the interviews,

-I think it would be useful if you can tell me what information
+I think it would be useful if you can tell me what you have already

-you already have.
-Obviously, Gimli and I have not been involved
+discovered.
+Obviously, Gimli and I have not been involved in your

 Lord Fingolfin described what Legolas and Eowyn had uncovered: